SurniaUlula/wpsso-schema-json-ld/readme.txt

 * **New Features**
 	* None.
 * **Improvements**
-	* Added a "X questions added to the Schema FAQPage markup" update notice when editing or saving a FAQPage.
+	* Added a "# questions added to the Schema FAQPage markup" update notice when editing or saving a FAQPage.
 * **Bugfixes**
 	* None.
 * **Developer Notes**